When Your Mind Won’t Slow Down (A Gentle Look at Anxiety Through TCM)

 From a modern perspective, acupuncture has been explored for its ability to:

-Many people describe feeling more grounded, more relaxed and more able to rest after a session.
+Many people describe feeling more grounded, more relaxed, and better able to rest afterward.

 Simple Ways to Support Your Body Daily

-These may seem simple, but they help signal safety to your body—and that’s where regulation begins.
+These might seem simple, but they send a clear signal to your body that it’s safe to slow down.
+And that’s where regulation begins.

 Acupressure Points to Support a Calmer State

 One simple way to support your body in the moment is through gentle acupressure.
-While acupuncture is done by a trained practitioner, acupressure is something you can do yourself—whether you’re feeling overwhelmed, having trouble winding down, or just need a moment to reset.
+While acupuncture is done by a trained practitioner, acupressure is something you can do yourself.
+It’s a simple option when you’re feeling overwhelmed, having trouble winding down, or just need a moment to reset.

 Heart 7 (Shen Men)

 Inner wrist crease, in line with the pinky finger.
 Commonly used to support emotional balance and relaxation.
-May help when you feel restless, unsettled, or tense.
+It may help when you feel restless, unsettled, or tense.
 It is often used in evening wind-down routines.

 Pericardium 6 (Neiguan)